WestDRI/wgpages/content/pythonhpc.md

 ```

 {{< question num=2 >}}
 Complete and run this code on two cores.
+Add timing.
 {{< /question >}}

 <!-- Solution: -->